[Learn Korean I11] -(으)ㄹ지, -는데요, -는걸요

 You guys did a great job!

-As a Korean teacher, every time I see your beautiful, ambitious eyes I feel great hope for your future.
+As a Korean teacher, I hope for your future when I see your beautiful, ambitious eyes.

-So I always want to be a teacher who constantly believes in your infinite possibilities.
+So, I always want to be a teacher who constantly believes in the infinite possibilities.

 그럼 오늘도 행복 가득, 웃음 가득한 하루 되세요!